MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/process-monitoring-template.md

 | Number of samples | If CPU usage or memory is monitored, this option specifies the number of consecutive performance samples that must be exceeded before the object is set to an error state, and an alert is generated.
 Specifying a number greater than 1 for this option limits the noise from monitoring by ensuring that an alert is not generated when the service only briefly exceeds the threshold.
 The larger the value that you set, the longer the period of time before you are alerted to a problem.
 A typical value is 2 or 3. |
 | Sampling interval | If CPU usage or memory is monitored, specify the length of time between performance samples.A smaller value for this option reduces the time for detecting a problem but increases overhead on the agent and the amount of data collected for reporting.
 A typical value is between 5 and 15 minutes. |

-## Additional Monitoring
+## Additional monitoring

 In addition to performing the specified monitoring, the  **Process Monitoring**  template creates a targetd class that you can use for additional monitors and workflows.
 Any monitor or rule using this class as a target will run on any agent-managed computer in the group specified in the template.
 If it creates Windows events that indicate an error, for example, you could create a monitor or rule that detects the particular event and uses the process' class as a target.

-## Creating and Modifying Process Monitor Templates
+## Creating and modifying Process Monitor Templates

 #### To run the Process Monitoring wizard